DLorenzoLaguno17/PercularityEngine/README.md

 ## Innovation

-We have implemented a debug window with witch the user can decide wether to activate or not the frustum culling and there is another menu that shows the current performance of the engine and how the changes on the debug window affect it.
+We have implemented a debug window with which the user can decide wether to activate or not the frustum culling and there is another menu that shows the current performance of the engine and how the changes on the debug window affect it.

 ## Controls